 Spring never tasted so good.

-I had worried about how to invert the frittata without ruining the whole thing, but with Mom's good instructions, I had no problems.
-I felt such an adrenaline rush to successfully make Mom's Asparagus Frittata in my kitchen, just like in Naples.
+I had worried about how to invert the asparagus frittata without ruining the whole thing, but with Mom's good instructions, I had no problems.
+I felt such an adrenaline rush to successfully make this in my kitchen.

 - The asparagus needs to be fully cooked and fork-tender before it goes in the frittata.
-Start by cooking it at least halfway by steaming it (or with a bit of water in a shallow pan) and then finish the asparagus by sautéeing it with garlic in olive oil.
+Start by cooking it at least halfway by steaming the asparagus and then finish cooking it by sautรฉeing it with garlic in olive oil.

 - The cooked asparagus needs to be dry before it's ready for the frittata, so gently pat it with a paper towel.